django-cms/django-cms/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 <!--
 Please check the following items before submitting, otherwise, your pull request will be closed.

+Use 'x' to check each item: [x] I have ...
 -->

-* [x] I have opened this pull request against ``develop``
+* [ ] I have opened this pull request against ``develop``
 * [ ] I have updated the **CHANGELOG.rst**
 * [ ] I have added or modified the tests when changing logic